-"Recreational Vehicle" See Article III, Section 9.2.
+"Recreational Vehicle" As defined in Article III, Section 9.3.21.
 A vehicle which is: (Adopted March 1994)

-- built on a single chassis; - > four hundred square feet or less when measured at the largest horizontal projection; - designed to be self propelled or permanently towable by a light duty truck; and - designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel or seasonal use.
+- built on a single chassis; - > four hundred square feet or less when measured at the largest horizontal projection; - > designed to be self-propelled or permanently towable by a light duty truck; and - designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel or seasonal use.